City of Peosta halts in-person transactions due to increasing COVID-19 cases

-PEOSTA, Iowa – The City of Peosta is suspending all in-person transactions because of an increased number of COVID-19 cases in Dubuque County.
+PEOSTA, Iowa — The City of Peosta again has suspended all in-person transactions because of an increased number of COVID-19 cases in Dubuque County.

-City staff will continue to communicate with and provide services for the public electronically, by phone, by mail and by appointment when necessary, according to a social media post.
+City staff will continue to communicate with and provide services for the public electronically, by phone, by mail and by appointment when necessary, the city announced.

-Appointments may be made between 8 a.m. and 4 p.m.
+Appointments can be made between 8 a.m. and 4 p.m.
 Monday through Thursday and 8 a.m. to noon Friday.

 Visit cityofpeosta.org or call 563-556-8751 for more information.